Large Deviations in Discrete-Time Renewal Theory: Introduction

-In this paper we establish sharp large deviation principles for the cumulative reward $W_t$, extending Cram\'er's theorem to renewal models.
+In this paper we characterize the large fluctuations of the cumulative reward $W_t$ by establishing large deviation principles that generalize the Cram\'er's theorem to discrete-time renewal models.
 Cram\'er's theorem describes the large fluctuations of non-random sums of random variables, such as the total reward versus the number of renewals $n$ given by $\sum_{i=1}^n X_i$.
 It involves the {\it rate function} $\IC$ that maps each point $w\in\rew$ in the extended real number $\IC(w):=\sup_{\varphi\in\rew^\star}\{\varphi(w)-\ln\Ex[e^{\varphi(X_1)}]\}$, where $\rew^\star$ is the topological dual of $\rew$.
 The following sharp form of Cram\'er's theorem has been obtained by Bahadur and Zabell \cite{BaZa} through an argument based on convexity and sub-additivity. \begin{cramer} The following conclusions hold: \begin{enumerate}[{\upshape(a)}] \item the function $\IC$ is lower semicontinuous and proper convex; \item if $G\subseteq\rew$ is open, then

 \item if $F\subseteq\rew$ is compact, open convex, or closed convex, then